How to Seal Painted Furniture Properly - Regained Relics

 The easiest way to choose a sealer is to start with the look and feel you are after.

 If you want a soft, velvety, hand-finished look, furniture wax is often the go-to.
 Wax gives painted furniture that lovely, touchable finish many people fall in love with, especially on vintage-style pieces, side tables, nightstands, and decorative cabinets.
-It can enrich colour and add depth, but it is not usually the best choice for surfaces that will see heavy water exposure or a lot of scrubbing.
+It can enrich color and add depth, but it is not usually the best choice for surfaces that will see heavy water exposure or a lot of scrubbing.

 This is where product quality matters.
 A well-made finishing product is easier to apply, more predictable, and less likely to leave you frustrated with streaks, yellowing, or tackiness.